Cradock, South Africa: Colonial history

-The district of which Cradock is now the centre was first settled by Dutch farmers in the late 18th century, but was known long before to the hunters who illicitly crossed the frontier in search of game and ivory.
+The district surrounding Cradock was first settled by Dutch farmers in the late 18th century, but was known long before to the hunters who illicitly crossed the frontier in search of game and ivory.

 The first official Dutch expedition to the upper Great Fish River was in mid-1752 when a party led by Ensign August Frederik Beutler visited the area.
 Beutler, following the instructions of Governor Ryk Tulbagh to investigate the possibilities of developing the Cape's eastern regions, was accompanied by a number of other officials including a diarist, Carl Haupt, and a surveyor, Carl Wentzel, who drew a map of the route taken.
 Almost the only mention made about the area in the diary was that it was very dry and forage was unobtainable.

 Forty five years later traveller Sir John Barrow crossed the Great Fish River.
 At his crossing point he noted on his map the existence beside the river of "Hepatic wells" – sulphur springs.
 In later years the springs were to be used for wool washing and the town's laundry.

 After the 1811–12 Xhosa War, it became apparent that to maintain order along the frontier more administrative and military posts would have to be established along the Great Fish River.
 The district of Graaff-Reinet was too large to administer properly and the town itself too far from the river, so it was decided to set up a new sub-drostdy, and in June 1812 Ensign Andries Stockenstrom was appointed deputy landdrost.
 Piet van Heerden's farm Buffels Kloof beside the Great Fish River was bought for 3 500 rix dollars.
 One of the advantages of the purchase was that Van Heerden's stone-walled house farmhouse could serve as a prison, the first and apparently most important requirement of any town.
 The house also provided accommodation for a constable and two policemen.